rdcoursera/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```
 ###Create a new dataset that is equal to the original dataset but with the missing data filled in.
+####Description of a strategy for imputing missing data
-####For this exercise fill in na's with mean for the given 5-minute interval
+For this exercise we will fill in na's with the mean for the given 5-minute interval

 ```r